-Students who have not been admitted to the College of Journalism and Communications must have a 3.0 overall grade point average to enroll in any course other than RTV 2100, RTV 3234, RTV 3405 and RTV 4420.
+Students who have not been admitted to the College of Journalism and Communications must have a 3.0 overall grade point average to enroll in any courses other than the RTV 2100, RTV 3234, RTV 3405 and RTV 4420.

-Entry into the broadcast news sequence is limited to students in the Department of Telecommunication who have taken a competitive entrance exam.
-Contact the department office for the examination date.
+Entry into the broadcast news sequence is limited to students in the Department of Telecommunication who have placed in a competitive entrance exam.
+Contact the department office to determine when the exam is given.

-Credits: 3; Prereq: 6 hours of English composition, sophomore standing or above, and the ability to type 20 words per minute.
+Credits: 3; Prereq: 6 hours of English composition, sophomore standing or above, ability to type 20 words per minute.

 A preprofessional course designed to provide fundamental instruction and practice in writing for the electronic media.

 An introduction to the cultural, social, legal, business and career aspects of the electronic media.